-- A. Pretreatment units may be used in conjunction with standard or nonstandard systems where the site and soil conditions are not adequate.
-Standard systems with a pretreatment unit are considered to be a standard system unless the pretreatment unit is required in which case it will be considered an alternative nonstandard system. - B. In cases where a pretreatment system is used, Permit Authority and the RWQCB may allow a reduction in the minimum depth of soil below trench bottom to two (2) feet.
-However, in all instances, at least two or the required three feet of soil beneath trench bottom must be acceptable native soil. - C. Pretreatment units that may be permitted in Sonoma County must meet National
+A. Pretreatment units may be used in conjunction with standard or non-standard systems where the site and soil conditions are not adequate.
+Standard systems with a pretreatment unit are considered non-standard system.

-- Sanitation Foundation (NSF), Standard 40 by an ANSI Accredited Certification Body (ACB) and receive prior written approval of Permit Authority. - D. Recirculating sand filters are also an approved pretreatment unit.
+- B. In cases where a pretreatment system is used, Permit Authority and the RWQCB may allow a reduction in the minimum depth of soil below trench bottom to 2 feet.
+However, in all instances, at least 2 of the required 3 feet of soil beneath trench bottom must be acceptable native soil. - C. Recirculating sand filters are also an approved pretreatment units.
 Sand filtration may be defined as the intermittent application of wastewater to a bed of granular material that has an under drain to collect and discharge the final effluent.
-The purpose of sand filters is to pretreat the effluent and improve wastewater quality. - The design of sand filters in Sonoma County is based on the "Guidelines for the Use of Sand Filters" (Technical Review Committee, August 2, 1989.
+The purpose of sand filters is to pretreat the effluent and improve wastewater quality. - 1.
+The design of sand filters in Sonoma County is based on the "Guidelines for the Use of Sand Filters" (Technical Review Committee, August 2, 1989.
 Washington State Department of Health, Olympia, Washington).
-Under the Permit and Resource Management Departments waiver standards, designers may propose to the liquid waste specialist, the use of sand filters to justify increasing soil application rate.
+Under the Permit Authority waiver standards, designers may propose to the Permit Authority Liquid Waste Specialist, the use of sand filters to justify increasing soil application rate. - D. Appendix A contains a list of approved pretreatment systems.
+Appendix A will be updated annually.